photoprism/photoprism/README.md

 - [GitHub Sponsors](https://link.photoprism.app/sponsor) is priced in USD and also offers [one-time donations](https://link.photoprism.app/donate)
 - [Patreon](https://link.photoprism.app/patreon) is priced in Euro and also offers yearly payments
 - Stripe will be available in early 2022, so you can sign up directly in the app without having a Patreon or GitHub account
-- you are welcome to [contact us](https://photoprism.app/contact) for [crypto donations](https://photoprism.app/crypto-donations) and other options
+- [Contact us](https://photoprism.app/contact) for [crypto donations](https://photoprism.app/crypto-donations), SEPA transfer details, and business partnerships

 Also, please [leave a star](https://github.com/photoprism/photoprism/stargazers) on GitHub if you like this project.
 It provides additional motivation to keep going.